ipfs/specs/src/http-gateways/gateway-detection.md

 When `gateway` file is present, the file contents MUST be interpreted as an ASCII text file with one URL per line (separated by `\n` or `\r\n`).

-The first line MUST be a valid `http://` or `https://` URL without a path (e.g., `http://127.0.0.1:8080`).
+The first line MUST be a valid `http://` or `https://` URL consisting only of a scheme, host, and optional port, with no path, query, or fragment (e.g., `http://127.0.0.1:8080`).
 The gateway at this URL MUST support :cite[trustless-gateway], SHOULD support :cite[path-gateway] when deserialized responses are required, and SHOULD support :cite[subdomain-gateway] when Origin isolation is required.

 Implementations MAY support additional lines for gateway pools or failover.
+Additional lines, when present, MUST follow the same URL rules, and empty lines MUST be ignored.
 Implementations that do not support multiple URLs SHOULD read only the first line and ignore the rest of the file.

 ### Security

 Applications that integrate IPFS support via HTTP gateways:

-MUST NOT hard-code non-localhost URL as a default fallback.
-Instead, SHOULD ask user to define preferred IPFS gateway using one of methods defined in this document.
+- SHOULD NOT hard-code a non-localhost URL as a default fallback.
+Instead, they SHOULD ask the user to define a preferred IPFS gateway using one of the methods defined in this document.

-SHOULD either warn user when non-localhost gateway is used for deserialized responses (warning about the risk of MITM), or (preferred) limit HTTP use outside of localhost to verifiable response types defined in :cite[trustless-gateway].
+- SHOULD either warn the user when a non-localhost gateway is used for deserialized responses (risk of MITM), or (preferred) limit HTTP use outside of localhost to verifiable response types defined in :cite[trustless-gateway].

 ### Privacy and User Control

-Applications SHOULD never default to public gateways.
-Instead, suggest to the user how to run a local node.
+Applications SHOULD NOT default to public gateways (see Security above).
+Instead, applications SHOULD suggest to the user how to run a local node.

 ### Compatibility and Testing